-Rule G-17, on fair dealing, requires dealers to disclose all material facts about a transaction to a customer at or before the time of trade.
-In many cases, the conversion fee is as municipal securities in the same way as they apply to other municipal securities transactions.
+In general, the Board's rules apply to transactions in stripped coupon municipal securities in the same way as they apply to other municipal securities transactions.
 The Board's rules on professional qualifications and supervision, for example, apply to persons executing transactions in the securities the same as any other municipal security.
 The Board's rules on recordkeeping, quotations, advertising and arbitration also apply to transactions in the securities.
 Dealers should be aware that rule G-19, on suitability of recommendations, and rule G-30, on fair pricing, apply to transactions in such instruments.